Is your CarPlay not working after recently updating your iPhone?

 Spotify not working with CarPlay

-Some people are finding Spotify no longer works with CarPlay after updating to iOS 12.
+Some people are finding Spotify no longer works with CarPlay after updating their iOS.
 Music still plays from Spotify, but opening the Spotify app in CarPlay only brings up a black screen.

 Trying all the usual fixes is a good start here.
 Close and reopen the Spotify app.
 Unplug your iPhone from your vehicle and try again.

 There does seem to be an issue with the Waze and Spotify integration when using CarPlay.
-Waze is a new addition to CarPlay in iOS 12.
+Waze is a new addition to CarPlay in iOS.

 If you have the Waze and Spotify integration activated in the Waze settings, try turning that off.
 Turning off the integration should fix the Spotify issue in CarPlay.